 Whatever path you take to sell online, you’ll need high-quality images of your products and well-written descriptions that attract buyers.
 You’ll also need to consider how orders will ship—not only in terms of pricing but also how products will physically be delivered to customers.

 If you are selling around the holidays, keep in mind that shipping providers are busier and delivery may take longer the closer it gets to Christmas.
 Thus, if you’re selling in the last quarter of the year, it’s essential have items available early if selling online.

-Having your products on display in local boutiques requires selling of a different kind: Directly to the store owner.
+Having your products on display in local shops requires selling of a different kind: Directly to the store owner.
 So you must research potential stores just like you would when determining individual ideal buyers.
 Does this store attract your target market?
 Does it have product inventory similar to what you offer?
 How do your products complement existing inventory while being different from everything else?

 The benefit of wholesale selling is that it frees you up from manning your own storefront and fulfilling individual orders.
 For this option to work, you must not only approach shops with samples so they can place orders and have inventory in hand, but you’ll also need to make sure the production cost is low enough to make selling at wholesale viable.
-(See Part 1 for the example of how we were able to get our costs down to less than ¼ of the retail price for wholesale selling.)

-Craft Fairs And Markets
+Conventions, Fairs And Markets